Auxilo Finserve Private Limited (Auxilo) is a private limited company which

 OBJECTIVE OF GUIDELINES ON CORPORATE GOVERNANCE

-Internal Guidelines on Corporate Governance is formulated pursuant to the Master Direction – Reserve Bank of India (Non-Banking Financial Company –
+Internal Guidelines on Corporate Governance is formulated pursuant to the Master Direction – Reserve Bank of India (Non-Banking Financial Company – Governance) Directions, 2025.
+The guidelines aim for greater transparency, accountability and integrity in the Company.

 In pursuance of the aforesaid directions issued by the RBI, the internal Guidelines on Corporate Governance have been formed for consideration by the Board of Directors.